kanhaiyadav/Ai-Chat-Editor-Exporter/README.md

 -   Use the **"Message Management"** panel to:
     -   Select/deselect specific messages
     -   Drag and drop to reorder messages
-    -   Edit message content with the rich text editor
-    -   View real-time preview of changes

 ### Step 3: Customize (Optional)

 -   Choose your preferred layout (Chat, Q&A, or Document)
 -   Adjust colors, fonts, spacing, and styling
 -   Configure headers, footers, and margins
+-   Merge different chats into one.
 -   Preview changes in real-time on the right panel

 ### Step 4: Export, Save, or Backup

--   **Export to PDF**: Click "Export PDF" to download immediately
+-   **Export to different formats**: Click on Export dropdonw to see all the available file formats to export in.
 -   **Save Chat**: Store chat locally for future editing/re-export
 -   **Backup Chat**: Export as JSON file for backup/sharing
 -   **Save Preset**: Save your styling settings for quick reuse

 ---

-## User Guide

-### Exporting Chats

-#### Initial Export

-1. Click the **"Export Chat"** button that appears in the chat header
-2. The extension automatically extracts all messages, title, images, and attachments

 #### Supported Platforms